This Diamond python has a focal bacterial dermatitis lesion. Photo by Dr. Oliver Funnell

 This ball python has a generalized bacterial dermatitis of the ventrum, which is commonly called blister disease.
 Photo by Dr. Sarah Barnes.

-To diagnose bacterial dermatitis, your veterinarian will begin with a thorough husbandry history and physical examination, and perform some diagnostic testing including a complete blood count and serum chemistry panel.
-In addition, he will likely want to take x-rays to assess the extent of the lesions, and also collect some fluid from any blisters to analyze in the clinic to see if there is any bacteria.
-If there is, the fluid will be sent out to a laboratory to be cultured so to determine the appropriate antibiotic to use.
-Bacterial dermatitis lesions can closely resemble lesions caused by fungal organisms; some viruses such as the Pox virus); thermal burns; and some nutritional problems such as low vitamin A.
+In any suspected case of bacterial dermatitis, a diagnosis should be based on a multidirectional approach using different tests including cytology (examining types of cells on your pet's skin) and histopathology (examining tissue samples).
+In other words, just because bacteria are present does not mean they are causing disease.
+To diagnose bacterial dermatitis, your veterinarian will begin with a thorough husbandry history and physical examination and perform some diagnostic testing including a complete blood count and serum chemistry panel.
+In addition, he will likely want to take x-rays to assess the extent of the lesions and also collect some fluid from any blisters to analyze in the clinic to see if there are any bacteria.
+If there is, the fluid will be sent out to a laboratory to be cultured to determine the appropriate antibiotic to use.
+Bacterial dermatitis lesions can closely resemble lesions caused by fungal organisms; some viruses (such as the Pox virus); thermal burns; and some nutritional problems such as low vitamin A.